karl-gustav/smart-screen/README.md

 If you have another name for the server in ssh/config you can put that after the deploy script, i.e. `./build.sh && ./deploy.sh <my server name>`

-PS: This project uses git submodules for it's go
+PS: This project uses git submodules for it's go dependencies.